prestix-studio/cloudns_api/README.rst

   * caa-value - the record value

++ TLSA record - asociates a TLS certificate or public key with the domain name

+  * host - the RFC TLSA format: _port._protocol.host.domain.com. (example:
+    _80._tcp.host.example.com)

+  * tlsa_usage - an integer with one of the following values:

+    - 0 - PKIX-TA: Certificate Authority Constraint

+    - 1 - PKIX-EE: Service Certificate Constraint

+    - 2 - DANE-TA: Trust Anchor Assertion

+    - 3 - DANE-EE: Domain Issued Certificate

+  * tlsa_selector - an integer with one of the following values:

+    - 0 - Cert: Use full certificates

+    - 1 - SPKI: Use subject public key

+  * tlsa_matching_type - an integer with one of the following values:

+    - 0 - Full: No Hash

+    - 1 - SHA-256: SHA-256 Hash

+    - 2 - SHA-512: SHA-512 hash

+  * record - the certificate association data in hexedecimal format

+  * ttl - time to keep record in cache

 A wildcard ('*') can be added for domains and subdomains that do not exist in the DNS record for these types: A (or AAAA), MX, TXT, CNAME, ALIAS and Web Redirect.